zhangying815/censoredGP/README.md

   used for moment adjustment.
 - `min_uncensored_ids`: the minimum number of uncensored neighboring IDs required before applying the default prediction rule.
-- `distance_method = "correlation"`: ranks neighbors by GP-implied
+- `distance_method = "euclidean"`: ranks neighbors by Euclidean distance
-  correlation.
-- `interval_level = 0.95`: produces 95% prediction intervals.
+  in the input space.
+- `moment_method = "tmvtnorm"`: computes the truncated-normal moments
+  used for the analytical predictive mean and variance.
+- `n_pred_samples`: number of predictive samples used to estimate empirical interval quantiles.
+- `sample_method = "TruncatedNormal"`: samples censored-neighbor latent
+  values from the truncated multivariate normal using the `TruncatedNormal` package.
+- `interval_level`: sets the nominal prediction-interval coverage; with censored neighbors, the endpoints are the matching empirical quantiles of the predictive samples.
+- `verbose = FALSE`: suppresses progress messages during prediction.

 ## Visualize predictions